Kirby Company: History

-Jim Kirby (1885–1971) designed the first Kirby vacuums for George Scott and Carl Fetzer after World War I, although the Kirby name was not used on a vacuum cleaner until the 1930s.
-James Kirby invented the "vacuette" circa 1920.
+Jim Kirby (1884–1971) designed the first Kirby vacuums for George Scott and Carl Fetzer after World War I, although the Kirby name was not used on a vacuum cleaner until the 1930s.
+James Kirby invented the "vacuette" circa 1919.
 The company's primary competitors included The Hoover Company and The Eureka Company, both of which began operations in 1909, as well as Bissell that started building carpet sweepers in 1876.
 Their primary European competitor was Electrolux, which started 1924.
 Dyson, Miele and Sebo followed in the 1980s, and Shark began in the 1990s.

-Introduced in 1916, the Edgewater, Ohio factory was opened by the Scott & Fetzer Company at Locust Ave. (now Franklin Blvd.) and W. 114th St., and the Vacuette Electric was introduced.
+Introduced in 1916, the Edgewater, Ohio, factory was opened by the Scott & Fetzer Company at Locust Ave. (now Franklin Blvd.) and W. 114th St., and the Vacuette Electric was introduced.
 It featured a removable floor nozzle and handle and became the forerunner of current multi-attachment Kirby vacuum models.
-The Vacuette was briefly offered as a manual vacuum cleaner, utilizing a spring-loaded worm gear driven by pulling the vacuum cleaner backwards; when pushing the machine forward, the worm gear would power a turbine that provided suction.
+The Vacuette was briefly offered as a manual vacuum cleaner, utilizing a spring-loaded worm gear driven by pulling the vacuum cleaner backwards; when pushing the machine forward, the worm gear would power a turbine that provided suction (in the late 1980s the Vacuette name was resurrected and used on a corded handheld vacuum called Vacuette Handvac, which in design closely resembled Royal's iconic Dirt Devil corded handheld vacuum but featured a built-in headlight).
 As long as the cleaner was consistently pulled backwards, tension in the spring would remain constant and the turbine would continue spinning.
 It was designed for rural areas that did not have electricity and was very similar to the carpet sweeper.
 In 1935, the company introduced the Kirby Model C, the first product to carry Jim Kirby's name.

 One of the key features is the amount of suction the motor generates.
-Beginning in the 1950s, owners manuals listed an innovation the company called "Triple-Cushion Vibration" rug cleaning action.
-The current Avalir 2 has been given an airflow rating of 132 Cubic feet per minute, which allows it to lift the carpet off the floor, flexing the surface to be cleaned, whereby the brush roll that spins at 3,200 RPM agitates and lifts the dirt, while grooming the carpet fibers from the base of the carpet.
+Beginning in the 1950s, owner's manuals listed an innovation the company called "Triple-Cushion Vibration" rug cleaning action.
+The current Avalir 2 has been given an airflow rating of 132 cubic feet per minute, which allows it to lift the carpet off the floor, flexing the surface to be cleaned, whereby the brush roll that spins at 3,200 RPM agitates and lifts the dirt, while grooming the carpet fibers from the base of the carpet.
 The owners manual recommend that the carpet nozzle be lowered close enough to the surface so as to maintain a secure suction and minimize breaking the suction while cleaning the carpet.
 Another feature of the Kirby system is the modular design of both vacuum and accessories, allowing machines to be configured for numerous uses, from normal floor cleaning, tile surface scrubbing, wet floor mopping, to furniture shampooing and as a compact, handheld vacuum with extension hose attachments for various cleaning chores.
 This versatility also provides for add-on sales or bundling of the complete system.